ComeDemolliere/menumaker/README.md

 # MENUMAKER
-menumaker is an IHM project develop in Javafx
+menumaker is an IHM project developped in Javafx

 ## Outbuildings